Towards a History of Everything (part II)

 As Rudbeck the Younger ventured, comparative studies opened up a way back to a ground that once was common to all languages – before the traumatic event unfolded that the Bible describes as the Confusion of Tongues at Babel (Gen 11:1–9).

-It was an accepted fact that languages had ramified and shifted ever since the Fall of the Tower of Babel.
-However, as Rudbeck argued, there remained echoes of a stable ground beneath their surface.
-That original harmony between words and nature, he reasoned, still was operating beneath the languages of the East – but also those of the West and also the North: on the outer margin of the Swedish kingdom, Rudbeck believed he found the Sámi speaking in Hebraic forms.
+That original harmony between words and nature, he reasoned, still was operating beneath the languages of the East – but also those of the West and even the North: on the outer margin of the Swedish kingdom, Rudbeck believed he found the Sámi speaking in Hebraic forms.

 Sweet Speculations